teuben/study7/README.md

 # study7

 Some tools for 'study7'.
 This will install self-contained versions of python3, casa (V6 optional), QAC and admit.
 Only tested on Linux.

+## Branches:

+The master branch of ADMIT is still the classic python2 version that should work with casa 5.x.
+The python3 branch of ADMIT will work with casa 5.x, and is working with a pip installed version of CASA6.
+Very soon an official version of

 ## Installation